-Marketers and businesses are always looking to better understand their customers and potential customers, seeking to know what influences the purchase decision, and what actions, triggers or encouragements will accelerate sales.
-Organizations started relying upon data science to gain valuable information including insights into customer behavior from the growing volumes and types of data – sometimes called “Big Data,” which, the critics call an informal way of referring to lots of data.
-In the past few years, organizations have shown renewed interest in the area of data science known as predictive analytics.
+Marketers and businesses are always looking to better understand their customers and potential customers, seeking to know what influences the purchase decision and what actions, triggers, or encouragements will accelerate sales.
+Organizations started relying upon data science to gain valuable information, including insights into customer behavior from the growing volumes and types of data – sometimes called “Big Data,” which the critics call an informal way of referring to lots of data.
+In the past few years, organizations have shown renewed interest in data science known as predictive analytics.

 Traditional analytics is generally descriptive, providing statistics and reports on historical events or actions that have already occurred.
-Predictive analytics, on the other hand, is an area of data science where models are created using data, statistical algorithms and machine-learning techniques to analyze current and historical facts in order to foretell about future events – the likelihood of a probable outcome in the future.
+On the other hand, predictive analytics is an area of data science where models are created using data, statistical algorithms, and machine-learning techniques to analyze current and historical facts to foretell about future events – the likelihood of a probable outcome in the future.

-As these statistical models are tested using more data representing more historical experience, it leads to more precise predictions.
-While this area of data science is empirical in nature, it is more precise than guessing and therefore is of significant value.
+These statistical models are tested using more data representing more historical experience, leading to more precise predictions.
+While this area of data science is empirical, it is more precise than guessing and therefore is of significant value.